-Weber Vineyard was established in 1978 by Art Weber and, along with several other vineyards on Worden Hill Rd. created perhaps the most striking and unique viticulture micro-climate in Northern Oregon.
+Weber Vineyard was established in 1978 by Art Weber.
+Along with several other vineyards on Worden Hill Rd. at that time created perhaps the most striking and unique viticulture micro-climate in Northern Oregon.
 Weber Vineyard was purchased by longtime vineyard manager Andy Humphrey in 2001.
 Patricia Green Cellars began sourcing fruit from the vineyard in 2005.
 In 2013 a portion of the vineyard was sold to a different winery along with the naming rights to the Ana Vineyard brand.
-While Patricia Green Cellars still sources fruit from the same section(s) of vineyard since the beginning of the relationship the wines labeled as Ana Vineyard from 2005-2012 are now called by their historical name Weber Vineyard beginning with the 2013 vintage.
+While Patricia Green Cellars still sources fruit from the same sections of the vineyard since the beginning of the relationship, the wines labeled as Ana Vineyard from 2005-2012 are now called by their historical name of Weber Vineyard beginning with the 2013 vintage.